-- provide the individual with options relating to the type or nature of volunteer work he/she performs, rather than directing him or her to perform specific work tasks;
+- provide the individual with options relating to the type or nature of volunteer work they perform, rather than directing them to perform specific work tasks;

 - permit the individual to leave the work site at any time (though setting a reasonable expectation that the individual will provide some warning of their pending departure is not generally problematic);

 - avoid giving a volunteer too much responsibility for tasks that are important to the employer’s operations or work that is too similar to work performed by paid employees (e.g. in one decision, the Tribunal found that leaving an individual in charge of a retail store was a significant indicator that the individual was an employee rather than a volunteer); and